antaresproject/docs/docs/services/cryptor.md

 ],
 ```

-The example above contains the name of the table (the key) and the array of columns that will be encypted.
-For example, the addition of a new user will result in the adding of the following entry in the table:
+The example above contains the name of the table (the key) and a board of columns which will be coded.
+For example, adding of a new user will cause adding of the following registration in a table:

 ![AT_CRYPT1](../img/docs/services/cryptor/AT_CRYPT1.png)

-The fields `firstname` and `lastname` in the edition form are presented in the decoded form as below:
+The areas `firstname` and `lastname` in the edition form are presented in the decoded form as below:

 ![AT_CRYPT2](../img/docs/services/cryptor/AT_CRYPT2.png)

-In turn, disabling of the encryption will display:
+Deactivation of coding in turn will display:

 ![AT_CRYPT3](../img/docs/services/cryptor/AT_CRYPT3.png)

-When you work with the cryptor remember to define the encryption configuration in the main configuration file of the module under the `cast` key.
+When you work with the cryptor remember about determining the coding configuration in the main module's configuration file under the `cast` key.